TanWeiQi1800860/2207-PD2/README.md

 This folder contains any resources required for the project
  - obf_key.jks - store pass: 123456
  - Hello-world.apk - For testing obfuscate technique
+ - app-debug.apk - A more complicated app.
+A 2048 game, from PD1
 # tools
 This folder contains external tools required for the project